CleverRaven/Cataclysm-DDA/doc/NPCs.md

 `"u_val": "anger"` | Current anger level, only works for monsters.
 `"u_val": "friendly"` | Current friendly level, only works for monsters.
 `"u_val": "vitamin"` | Current vitamin level. `name` must also be specified which is the vitamins id.
+`"u_val": "age"` | Current age in years.
+`"u_val": "height"` | Current height in cm.
+When setting there is a range for your character size category.
+Setting it too high or low will use the limit instead.
+For tiny its 58, and 87.
+For small its 88 and 144.
+For medium its 145 and 200.
+For large its 201 and 250.
+For huge its 251 and 320.
 `"distance": []` | Distance between two targets.
 Valid targets are: "u","npc" and an object with a variable name.
+`"hour"` | Hours since midnight.
+`"moon"` | Phase of the moon.
+MOON_NEW =0, WAXING_CRESCENT =1, HALF_MOON_WAXING =2, WAXING_GIBBOUS =3, FULL =4, WANING_GIBBOUS =5, HALF_MOON_WANING =6, WANING_CRESCENT =7
 ```
 "condition": { "compare_int": [ { "distance": [ "u",{ "u_val": "stuck", "type": "ps", "context": "teleport" }  ] }, { "const": 5 } ], "op": ">" }
 ```